stonerlab/Stoner-PythonCode/README.md

 =================

 The *Stoner* package requires numpy \>=1.8, scipy \>=0.14, matplotlib
-\>=1.4, h5py, numba and lmfit.
+\>=1.4, h5py, numba lmfit and blist.
 Experimental code also makes use of the Enthought Tools Suite packages.

 Ananconda Python (and probably other scientific Python distributions) include nearly all of the dependencies, aprt from lmfit.
 However, this